 Psychohistory, the science of historical motivations, combines the insights of psychotherapy with the research methodology of the social sciences to understand the emotional origin of the social and political behavior of groups and nations, past and present.
 The center of psychohistorical research around the globe is The Association for Psychohistory, which is headquartered in New York City and has a number of branches in other countries, is chartered by the State of New York as a not-for-profit educational corporation, the Association for Psychohistory, Inc., and for the past 40 years has published The Journal of Psychohistory, various books by The Psychohistory Press, and has been affiliated with the International Psychohistorical Association, which holds annual June conventions.

-Lloyd deMause, whose work (see below for full texts) is used in most college courses in psychohistory.
+Lloyd deMause‘s work is used in most college courses in psychohistory.
 This website contains extensive material reproduced from The Journal of Psychohistory and from deMause’s books: Foundations of Psychohistory, Reagan’s America, The Emotional Life of Nations and The Origins of War in Child Abuse.
 It also contains addresses of Institute branches and links to the International Psychohistorical Association and other websites and discussion lists.

 SUBSCRIBE TODAY TO THE JOURNAL OF PSYCHOHISTORY